 Be consistent with the quality of your posts.
 It is better to post nothing than to post low-quality content.

-Learn what words work best for your posts engagement.
-There are certain keywords that you will find that will have your fans engage on your posts.
+Learn what words work best for your post-engagement.
+You will find specific keywords that will have your fans engage in your posts.

 Listen to what they are saying and write to them.
 Don’t write to yourself.